s-alee/s-alee/README.md

 👋 Hi, I’m @s-alee

-📫 How to reach me: salmaalee118@gmail.com or www.linkedin.com/in/salmaalee111
+📫 Here's how to reach me: salmaalee118@gmail.com or www.linkedin.com/in/salmaalee111

 <!---